search instagram arrow-down

 The Morro Castle in Havana with a stormy ocean

-Recruited into a private military group under the sanction of the U.S. State Department and trained as a kidnap resolution specialist by the most elite military and intelligence experts in the world, Luke Canfield is taught to operate solo, a lone-wolf without any backup or support, making every mission a deadly challenge.
-His job; bring kidnapped victims home alive and kill all the bad guys.
+Recruited into a private military group under the sanction of the U.S. State Department and trained as a kidnap resolution specialist by the most elite military and intelligence experts in the world, Luke Canfield is taught to operate solo, a lone wolf without any backup or support, making every mission a deadly challenge.
+His job is to bring kidnapped victims home alive and kill all the bad guys.

-While the American public’s attention is focused on Vietnam and Southeast Asia, another deadly war was taking place closer to home.
+While the American public’s attention was focused on Vietnam and Southeast Asia, another deadly war was taking place closer to home.

 __________________________________________________________________________________